Firefly Aerospace: Lightning

 Lightning is a vacuum-optimized engine designed for use on the upper stage of Firefly's Alpha rocket.
 Lightning produces 70.1 kN of thrust and a specific impulse of 322 isp.
-Like Reaver, Lightning uses RP-1 and LOX as its propellants as well as the same combustion tap-off cycle.
-It is also re-lightable for missions requiring multiple upper stage burns.
+Like Reaver, Lightning uses RP-1 and LOX as its propellants, as well as the same combustion tap-off cycle.
+It is also relightable for missions requiring multiple upper-stage burns.
 It uses Firefly's patented "Crossfire" injector design.

 Miranda

 Miranda is a liquid-propellant rocket engine currently being developed to power the company's Eclipse orbital launch vehicle.
 Miranda will also be used on the Antares 330 rocket developed by Northrop Grumman.

-The Antares previously used a Ukrainian-built first stage with the Russian-built RD-181 engine and production ceased after the Russian invasion of Ukraine.
+The Antares previously used a Ukrainian-built first stage with the Russian-built RD-181 engine; however, its production ceased after the 2022 Russian invasion of Ukraine.
 Firefly will also assemble the entire first stage for the Antares 330.

 Like Firefly's previous engines, the Miranda will use RP-1 and LOX in a combustion tap-off cycle.
 It is expected to produce 1023 kN of thrust and a specific impulse of 305 isp in vacuum.

-Development began in 2022, and in 2024 Firefly reported substantial progress on testing the engine, with 20 test fires completed.
+Development began in 2022, and in 2024, Firefly reported substantial progress on testing the engine, with 20 test fires completed.
 As of June 2024, the Miranda engine had entered production.
-To support production of the Miranda engine, the MLV and the first-stage for the Antares 300, Firefly expanded its Briggs, Texas facility from 92000 to 207,000 sqft.
+To support production of the Miranda engine, the MLV, and the first-stage for the Antares 300, Firefly expanded its Briggs, Texas, facility from 92000 to 207,000 sqft.

-Firefly said that it has designed the Miranda from its inception for reusability.
+Firefly said that it has designed Miranda from its inception for reusability.
 The company plans to restart the engine multiple times as the rocket performs a return-to-launch-site maneuver for a propulsive landing.